fyquah/fyquah.github.io/_posts/2017-07-22-estimating-parameters-of-a-uniform-distribution.md

 We have Bayes' rule - let's apply it!
-However, without defining any bounds on the samples and parameters, there is no clear notion on how we can compute the terms we require to apply Bayes' rule as mentioned above.
+However, without defining any bounds on the samples and parameters, there is no clear notion on how we can compute the terms we required to apply Bayes' rule.

 One might argue that $$ P(D) = 0\space\forall\space D $$, and one would be
 (somewhat) correct!
 The intuitive argument to this claim is to imagine an